 Carbonado is a porous aggregate of micron-sized diamond crystals.
-It has not found in kimberlites, although a kimberlitic origin has been suggested in at least one study: other geneses are commonly invoked.
+It has not been found in kimberlites, although a kimberlitic origin has been suggested in at least one study: other geneses are commonly invoked.
 The carbonado was first recognized as a form of polycrystalline diamond as long ago as the 1840s, when it was discovered and placer mined in Brazil, S.America.
 It has since been found elsewhere, e.g., Venezuela, eastern Australia, and the Ubangui region of the Central African Republic, where it is known as `carbons' (Shelkov et al., 1994).
 A material called yakutite, perhaps related, is found in Russia.
 It may contain inclusions, such as calcite grains, Fe oxides, phlogopite, silica, chlorite and graphite, but not the SiC found in some CVD (chemically vapour deposited) stones (Chan and Chan, 1995).

 Bulk δ13C values are light, clustered near -23 to -30o/oo (Shelkov et al., 1994; (De et al., 2001).
 Material from the Central African Republic shows bimodal δ13C with peaks at -24 and -26o/oo (De et al., 2001).
 Isotope ratios of REE (Ce, Nd, Sm, Eu) appear normal in African carbonado (Kagi et al., 1994).

 Yakutite was first noted in Yakutia, Siberia in 1966.
 According to Shibata et al. (1993) it shares similar REE patterns to carbonado, distinct from those of kimberlites and monocrystalline diamond, yet similar to crustal rocks such as shale, consistent with a crustal origin.